jsa498/mgsoftware/documentation/profile-image-upload-fix.md

    - Since the client is not authenticated with Supabase Auth, it appears as anonymous
    - This causes the RLS policy violation (403 error)

-## Conclusion
+Conclusion

 The root cause is a mismatch between our custom authentication system and Supabase's RLS expectations.
 Since we're using our own authentication but not properly passing authentication tokens to Supabase, the storage operations fail due to RLS policy violations.

-## Recommended Solution
+Recommended Solution

-Create a server-side API route that uses the Supabase service role key to perform storage operations, bypassing RLS policies.
+Create a server-side API route that uses the Supabase service role key which you can find in the .env.local file if needed, to perform storage operations, bypassing RLS policies.

-### Implementation Plan
+Implementation Plan

 1. **Create a New API Route:**
    - Path: `src/app/api/profile-image/route.ts`